-Project Partners: Department of Agriculture and Fisheries, South West NRM, landowners
+Project Partners: Department of Agriculture and Fisheries, SQ Landscapes, Landowners, NSW Local Land Services.

 MOTHER OF MILLIONS

 Goal: To locate and contain large infestations within Bulloo Shire and minimise the environmental and economic impacts of Mother of Millions.

 Performance Indicator: A reduction in the size of significant populations and prevention of further spread of Mother of Millions into agricultural lands and environmentally sensitive areas.
 Landowners actively involved in managing Mother of Millions on their lands.